misaleh/CMSIS-DSP-PULPino/README.md

 ARM M4 Benchmarks were done with  Keil simulator(CM4_FP) and CMSISv5.

+Results from pulpino were compared with results from ARM m4 and also were checked by hand.

 | Function        | Puplino Cycles           | Puplino DSP  Cycles|  ARM M4 Cycles|
 | ------------- |:-------------:| -----:| -----:|